cobbler/cobbler.github.io/manuals/2.8.0/3/1_-_Cobbler_Primitives.md

 Kickstart Metadata             : {'a': '~', 'c': '~', 'b': '~'}
 {% endhighlight %}

-<div class="alert alert-info alert-block"><b>Note:</b> While valid syntax, this could cause problems for some fields where Cobbler expects a value (for example, --template-files).</div>
+<div class="alert alert-info alert-block">**Note:** While valid syntax, this could cause problems for some fields where
+Cobbler expects a value (for example, --template-files).</div>

 #### Keys With Multiple Values

 It is also possible to specify multiple values for the same key.
 In this situation, Cobbler will convert the value portion to an array:

 {% highlight bash %}
 $ cobbler distro edit --name=foo --in-place --ksmeta="a=b a=c a=d"